How To Clean A Microwave: Eight Easy Ways

 This post may contain affiliate links.
 Read the disclosure.

 No one likes a dirty microwave.
-But with all the nooks and crannies, cleaning it can seem daunting.
+But with all the nooks and crannies, cleaning it can seem overwhelming.
 Luckily, there are a few simple ways to get your microwave clean.
 None of these methods require elbow grease.

 Table of Contents